StevenBlack/vocab/README.md

 A young swan.
 Often used to describe a particularly beautiful young woman.

+### cynophile
+A person who is very fond of dogs.

+### cynophilist
+A noun that means a dog lover, or a person who is very fond of dogs.

 ### cynosure
 The center of attention—usually a person who becomes the main attraction and directs everyone else's focus.